w3f/polkadot-wiki/docs/learn-governance.md

 Let's use the above image as an example.

-If a publicly submitted referendum only has 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied `Positive Turnout Bias`.
+If a publicly submitted referendum only has a 25% turnout, the tally of "aye" votes has to reach 66% for it to pass since we applied `Positive Turnout Bias`.

-In contrast, when it has 75% turnout, the tally of "aye" votes has to reach 54%, which means that the super-majority required decreases as the turnout increases.
+In contrast, when it has a 75% turnout, the tally of "aye" votes has to reach 54%, which means that the super-majority required decreases as the turnout increases.

 When the council proposes a new proposal through unanimous consent, the referendum would be put to a vote using "Negative Turnout Bias".
-In this case it is easier to pass this proposal with low turnout and requires a super-majority to reject.
+In this case, it is easier to pass this proposal with low turnout and requires a super-majority to reject.
 As more token holders participate in voting, the bias approaches a plain majority carries.

 Referring to the above image, when a referendum only has 25% turnout, the tally of "aye" votes has to reach 34% for it to pass.

-In short, when turnout rate is low, a super-majority is required to reject the proposal, which means a lower threshold of "aye" votes have to be reached, but as turnout increases towards 100%, it becomes a simple-majority.
+In short, when the turnout rate is low, a super-majority is required to reject the proposal, which means a lower threshold of "aye" votes have to be reached, but as turnout increases towards 100%, it becomes a simple majority.

 All three tallying mechanisms - majority carries, super-majority approve, and super-majority against - equate to a simple majority-carries system at 100% turnout.